archsh/hlsutils/hls-sync/README.md

   - `PF` string
         To fit some stupid encoders which generated stupid time format. (default "2006-01-02T15:04:05.999999999Z07:00")
         eg: set it to "2006-01-02T15:04:05z" if you have something like: "#EXT-X-PROGRAM-DATE-TIME:2016-11-29T17:55:02z"
+  - `PZ` string
+        Timezone for PROGRAM-DATE-TIME.
+Default is 'UTC'.

 #### Sync Options
   - `S`